PostHog/posthog.com/contents/tutorials/toolbar.md

 Here are the options you have for creating an action:

-**Element filters**
+#### Element filters

 These are used by PostHog to find the specific element you're creating the action for.

-_Link href_

-Where a click on the element leads to (if available).
+- **Link target:** Where a click on the element leads to (if available).

-_Text_

-Inner text of the element (if available).
+- **Text:** Inner text of the element (if available).

-_Selector_

-Path to the element on the page.
+- **Selecto:** Path to the element on the page.
 If you're not happy with the selector PostHog is using automatically, you could, for example, select elements based on their `id` or `data-attr`.
 This is useful if the path to the element is too complicated and not sufficiently robust to withstand website changes.

-_URL_

-If you have the same element at the same position in various pages (e.g. navbar elements), the default action will capture them all.
+- **Page URL:** If you have the same element at the same position in various pages (e.g. navbar elements), the default action will capture them all.
 To prevent this, you can set an exact URL or specify a pattern for pages where this exact action should be recorded.

-**Add another element**
+#### Add another element**

 If you want your action to cover more than one element, you can click 'Add another element' right above 'Create Action'.